 If you've ever left home in the morning with nothing but a piece of buttered toast in your stomach, you know just how important eating protein at breakfast is.
-If the first meal of the day isn't rich in the nutrient, you're sure to feel ravenous before you even get to the office.
+If the first meal of the day isn't rich in the nutrients, you're sure to feel ravenous before you even get to the office.
 Not only does protein keep you feeling good and full until lunch because it takes longer to digest than carbs (looking at you, buttered toast), but it also helps kickstart your body, contributing some of the energy it needs after a night of rest.

 There are plenty of ways to easily get your dose of protein in the morning without having to try too hard — and while eggs are always a good idea, they aren't your only option.
 Here are 20 recipes to get you going.

 First, What Is Protein, and What Does It Do for You?

-We're hitting the beginner basics of protein this month in our Protein 101 series.
+We hit the beginner basics of protein in our Protein 101 series.
 When we talk about high-protein and complete sources of protein, these things have specific meanings outlined below.

 - Master the basics of protein with our primer: Protein 101: What Is Protein and What Does It Do for Our Bodies?

 - And if you want to look at a well-balanced day (not just breakfast), check this out: 10 Ways to Eat Your Daily Protein